How to Identify Worn Plasma Cutter Consumables: Signs & Tests

 electrode maintenance and inspection

-Don’t wait for arc instability—visible craters, holes, or an uneven face predict poor starts, wandering arcs, and thermal stress on the torch.
+Don’t wait for arc instability.
+Visible craters, holes, or an uneven face can lead to poor starts, wandering arcs, and thermal stress on the torch.

-Visible craters, holes, or an uneven face warn of poor starts and torch stress.
+Visible craters, holes, or an uneven face warn you about poor starts and torch stress.

-Set a defined inspection frequency tied to arc-on hours, amperage, and material thickness.
+Set a clear inspection frequency based on arc-on hours, amperage, and material thickness.
 During each check, look for green discoloration on the tip or around the insert.
-That hue signals overheating or burning, and it’s a stop-use condition—swap the part immediately to prevent collateral damage.
+That color can point to overheating or burning, so stop using the part and swap it before it harms other components.

-Document wear trends to refine maintenance intervals.
-Consistent visual checks for pitting, divots, and color change help you retire electrodes before they fail catastrophically, safeguarding torch components and preserving cut consistency.
+Document wear trends to refine your maintenance intervals.
+Consistent visual checks for pitting, divots, and color change help you retire electrodes before they fail.
+This protects torch parts and preserves cut consistency.

 Replace early, verify measurements, and keep spares ready.